The History of JSL Bartow

 Children have continued to be in the hearts of this League.
 That was evident through the community plays they performed for school aged children.
 Aladdin’s Lamp, The Un-Wicked Witch, The Marvelous Land of Oz, Jack and the Bean Stalk and Pinocchio were just a few.
 Countless service hours were also put into the Junior Olympics, an annual event that lasted nearly 20 years.
 The participants in the Junior Olympics represented each elementary school in the area.
 Events such as the bean bag throw, 50 yard dash, soccer kick competition and various relays made it a memorable event for children and parents.

 The League has also had a long-standing relationship with The Achievement Academy, previously known as the Child Development Center, which is a school for children with developmental delays.
 Since the 1980’s the League has hosted holiday parties and has delivered many needed items for the teachers to enrich the learning environment.
 The League is proud to say that they assisted in paying off the mortgage to the building that the Achievement Academy is housed in today.
-Currently, we host two parties for the children at the Bartow Achievement Academy and at the end of the school year give a large donation of items from a wish list that is given to us by the teachers.
+Currently, we give a large donation of items from a wish list that is given to us by the teachers at the Bartow Achievement Academy.

 Throughout the years the ladies of the League have honored past and sustaining members by hosting events such as Anniversary Luncheons and Sustainer Teas.
 The 20th Anniversary Luncheon was held at the home of Freddie Guess, now the Stanford Inn, and the 35th Anniversary Luncheon was held at the Fellowship Hall of the First United Methodist Church.
-We recently held our 50th Anniversary Celebration at Sackett Ranch.
+We held our 50th Anniversary Celebration in 2016 at Sackett Ranch.
+For 2026, the Sustainer Tea will be at Unfiltered in Bartow.
 Social gatherings are always great events for the ladies of the Junior Service League of Bartow.
 Building relationships with the women of the League has proven to be as rewarding as the service to the community.

 JSL also supports the Women’s Care Center, a transitional facility for homeless women and children.
 We began donating canned goods and health care products, but when the center expanded we sponsored one of the bedrooms.
-We purchased the furniture and decorated the room and continue to purchase new bedding, furniture or paint as needed.
+We purchased the furniture and decorated the room and continue to purchase items as requested.
 At present, we are still committed to the Women’s Care Center.

 Whatever the event or cause, the Legacy of fundraising and service of the league continues.
 We have been and always will be a group of women who give our time to serve the extraordinary community we call home.